LLNL/HPCCEA/2022/Rabbit-Kafka/RabbitMQTutorial.md

                   except SystemExit:
                       os._exit(0)

 * Now, you are set to run your programs.
 Open two terminal windows.
-In one window, go to the node you created receive.py on and run the program ("python3 receive.py").
-In the other window, go the node you created send.py on and run the program ("python3 send.py").
+In one window, go to the node you created receive.py on and run the program (`python3 receive.py`).
+In the other window, go the node you created send.py on and run the program (`python3 send.py`).
 Your output should look like the following:

-      # receive.py - output
+   **receive.py - output**

       [*] Waiting for messages.
 To exit, press CTRL+C [x] Received 'Hello World!'

     The second line of output will appear once you run send.py

-      # send.py - output
+   **send.py - output**

       [x] Sent 'Hello World!'

     * Debug: If the second line of your receive.py output looks like `[x] Received b'Hello World!'`, go into your receive.py file and, under the callback function, alter the print statement to say the following: